Tandysony/blog/_posts/2018-04-01-building-restful-api-with-django.md

 ### Background

 The current RnDGo web application (Version 1) uses the traditional Django method (RPC-based) to provide resources to the front-end users.
 So far, we can handle the HTTP requests for each module.
-However, more and more problems to raising:
+However, more and more problems are raising:

 - The endpoints (URLs) are not systematically organized.
 The more apps we add in, the messier for routing the HTTP requests.